Liphardt Lab

 Data analysis

 We use concepts and tools from non-equilibrium statistical mechanics, machine learning, and polymer physics to model and explore biological processes.
 Increasingly, we use convolutional neural nets to make sense of image data.
-Our DeepEvolve python/keras framework for evolving CNN hyperparameters is on Github.
+A fun learning tool for kids is our DeepEvolve python/keras framework for evolving CNN hyperparameters (Github).
+This allows you to "breed" neural networks.

 Genome-wide coordination of gene expression